emmakolade/EmmaKolade_ecommerce_Django/README.md

 ## Feedback

-If you have any feedback, please reach out to us at emmakolade@gmail.com or [twitter](http://twitter.com/akoladesoft)
+If you have any feedback, please reach out to me at emmakolade@gmail.com or [twitter](http://twitter.com/akoladesoft)

 # Hi, I'm Akolade! 👋